triggerdotdev/apihero-docs/docs/features/request-explorer.md

 You can select the time period to view the logs for.

-## How to view the request history
+## How to view the Request explorer

 ### 1. Visit your project dashboard